Rajpratik71/Mininet-wiki/Introduction-to-Mininet.md

 a Mininet network, and to run the same binary code and applications on either platform.

-*Regarding performance: The main thing you have to keep in mind for network- limited experiments is that you will probably need to use slower links, for example 10 or 100 Mb/sec rather than 10 Gb/sec, due to the fact that packets are forwarded by a collection of software switches (e.g. Open
+*An aside on performance: The main thing you have to keep in mind for network- limited experiments is that you will probably need to use slower links, for example 10 or 100 Mb/sec rather than 10 Gb/sec, due to the fact that packets are forwarded by a collection of software switches (e.g. Open